KarlSoftware/AMSApiClient/README.md

 ### Notes on usage
 The API end point sometimes returns a response code of 500 or 404 (the latter even though it is returned in the MATCHING searches).
 So be warned and handle thrown IOExceptions and AMSAPIExceptions accordingly.

+There are more than one server answering requests, and they are *NOT* in sync nor are there any sticky sessions.
+This means inter-page search results are incomplete.

 Building
 --------